billimek/dotfiles-old/README.md

 ## Wait, you're not done!
 Do this:

-#### Install iTerm Solarized Colors
+#### Install iTerm base16-Solarized Colors
-YADR will install Solarized colorschemes into your iTerm.
-Go to Profiles => Colors => Load Presets to pick Solarized Dark.
+YADR will install base16-Solarized colorschemes into your iTerm.
+Go to Profiles => Colors => Load Presets to pick base16-solarized.dark`.

 #### Remap caps-lock to escape with [Seil](https://pqrs.org/osx/karabiner/seil.html.en)
 The escape key is the single most used key in vim.
 Old keyboards used to have Escape where Tab is today.
 Apple keyboards are the worst with their tiny Esc keys.
 But all this is fixed by remapping Caps to Escape.
 If you're hitting a small target in the corner, you are slowing yourself down considerably, and probably damaging your hands with repetitive strain injuries.